-Making your own mace is an easy affair.
-You could buy one for upwards of $200 (shipping included), but why not save that money for a side of grass-fed beef?
-I found a few simple methods for making your own mace.
+You can purchase a mace online for less than 100 dollars (considerably less for lighter maces).
+Alternatively for you DIYers, making your own mace is an easy affair.
+I found a few simple methods online.
 The first, from DIY Strength, involves a 1” bar loaded with weights on one end.
 The advantage to this method is that you’ll always be able to adjust the weight as your strength increases, but the disadvantage is that the weight of the bar itself might throw you off.
 If you try this out, make sure you use collars to secure the weights!

 The third DIY mace involves a 16 lb bowling ball and a steel pipe: